Know the facts:

 - Who your loan servicer is.

-- Your interest rate and repayment status.
+- Your current balance, interest rate, and repayment status.

 Step 2: Create an account with your loan servicer